A journey worth taking

 The parallel expansion of the middle classes across the world is likely more than just coincidental.
 Asia, with its ever-growing wealth and its unquenchable thirst for education, has seen a plethora of these schools open and with them the export of thousands of British staff overseas.

 The original British ‘mother’ schools share the same character traits in that they are invariably prestigious, long-established, traditional, high fee-paying, selective independent schools with prominent alumni.
-However, copying and pasting this model overseas and being able to produce great results for demanding parents and turn a profit in some increasingly saturated markets brings with it a few issues.
+However, copying and pasting this model overseas, produce great results for demanding parents and turn a profit in some increasingly saturated markets brings with it a few issues.

 Students at the new British Schools